View Document Text

 Leverage

-be instances in which exchange-traded funds, other separate account managers and, in very
+may be instances in which exchange-traded funds, other separate account managers and, in

-limited circumstances, Rothschild Wealth will utilize leverage.
-In this regard please review the
+very limited circumstances, Rothschild Wealth will utilize leverage.
+In this regard please

 The use of leverage enhances the overall risk of investment gain and loss to the client’s

-price of a security rises by $1, the investor earns a 100% return on their investment.
-Conversely,
+the price of a security rises by $1, the investor earns a 100% return on their investment.

-if the security declines by $.50, then the investor loses 50% of their investment.
-The use of
+Conversely, if the security declines by $.50, then the investor loses 50% of their investment.

-leverage entails borrowing, which results in additional interest costs to the investor.
+The use of leverage entails borrowing, which results in additional interest costs to the

-utilize leverage.
-The minimum equity requirement is stated as a percentage of the value of the
+clients utilize leverage.
+The minimum equity requirement is stated as a percentage of the

-the account will require a larger deposit, as the security being deposited is included in the
+securities to the account will require a larger deposit, as the security being deposited is

-vary if the client’s account is held at a broker-dealer versus a bank custodian.
-Broker-dealers and
+and vary if the client’s account is held at a broker-dealer versus a bank custodian.
+Broker-

 Short-Term Trading

-Although Rothschild Wealth, as a general business practice, does not utilize short-term trading,
+Although Rothschild Wealth, as a general business practice, does not utilize short- term

-there may be instances in which short-term trading may be necessary or an appropriate
+trading, there may be instances in which short-term trading may be necessary or an

-substantial transaction costs that in the aggregate could negatively impact account
+creates substantial transaction costs that in the aggregate could negatively impact

 Option Strategies